(All of these courses are offered FREE of charge for Stratford and Trumbull residents and $25 for up to five students from other towns.)

 This program prepares students to pass the 4-part exam to earn a State of Connecticut diploma.
 Students receive necessary instruction in each subject area and can take practice GED tests with their instructors.

-Evening programs are held at Wooster Middle School Monday - Thursday evenings.
+- Evening programs are held at Wooster Middle School Monday - Thursday evenings for 12 weeks.

-They are FREE and for Stratford residents only.
+They are FREE and for Stratford and Trumbull residents only.